freecs626/freecs626/README.md

 - 👋 Hi, I’m @freecs626
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in ML and AI
-- 🌱 I’m currently learning front-end dev
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on any intersting thing
 - 📫 How to reach me padrinaoleian@gmail.com